0049 941 / 56 76 460

 Easter Sunday: L’affuntata (statues of Jesus and the Madonna are carried in procession)

-March 3rd: Day of the Three Crosses (I tri cruci)
+May 3rd: Day of the Three Crosses (I tri cruci)

 1st part of May: Sagra del Cammello (presentation of the march of camels through Tropea after the victory over the Saracens)